neophob/StripInvaders/README.md

 * [TouchOSC](http://hexler.net/software/touchosc) OSC Gui, iOS, path: OSCGUI/StripInvaders_iPad.touchosc

 ### TouchOSC
 Get TouchOSC from the Apple App Store.
 You can use [TouchOSC Editor](http://hexler.net/software/touchosc) or iTunes to copy the iPad or iPhone interface from the `OSCGUI` subdirectory.
+See http://hexler.net/docs/touchosc-editor for more information.

 ### Control
 Get it from the Google [Play Store](https://play.google.com/store/apps/details?id=com.charlieroberts.Control).
 After starting the application press on the + button on top to add the StripInvaders interface.
 Enter the URL (`https://raw.github.com/neophob/StripInvaders/master/OSCGUI/si.js`), select the StripInvaders from the Destination tab and you're ready to go.